-Please read the following questions.
-If you answer with "yes", please read the corresponding section.
+The best way to get started depends on your level of experience.
+If you answer with "yes" to the following questions, please read the corresponding section.
 The sections range from newbies to expert users.

-We suggest unexperienced users to first try openCARP in our Docker container as you don't need to install much on your computer except for Docker.
-For more experienced users and those more familiar with software compilation, you can install openCARP from source.
+We suggest unexperienced users to first try openCARP using the installers we provide or the Docker container.
+For more experienced users familiar with software compilation, you can install openCARP from source.
 This version should also work well on parallel computers.
-Both ways to install openCARP are detailed on the installation page.
+All ways to install openCARP are detailed on the installation page.